replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.21, 1.22, 1.23, and 1.24

 ### New Features {#new-features-1-86-0}
-* Allows icon colors to be changed with CSS when branding the admin console (Alpha).
+* Allows icon colors to be changed with the CSS when branding the admin console (Alpha).
 To enable this feature on your account, log in to your vendor portal account.
 Select **Support** > **Request a feature**, and submit a feature request for "admin console branding".

 ### Improvements {#improvements-1-86-0}
-* Removes the license upload page when the admin-console Helm chart is installed without a Replicated app also being installed.
+* Removes the license upload page when the admin-console Helm chart is installed without installing a Replicated application.
-* Makes port forward reconnecting a little bit faster.
+* Makes port forward reconnections faster.

 ### Bug Fixes {#bug-fixes-1-86-0}
 * Fixes the message alignment when a strict preflight check fails.